objektwerks/python/README.md

 -------
 >Using pydantic and fastapi is highly problematic.
 Installs work, but they don't.
 Imports work, then they don't.

 >In general, python project management is highly unstable.
+Python needs a proper build tool!

 Development
 -----------